macedojleo/BDH/README.md

 	STOP  |  02/19/19-15:23:10 | Process stoped by LEONARDO MACEDO

-If Slack was set up to use WebHook APP and bdh was configured properly to send HTTP REQUESTS (see [prerequisites topic](#prerequisites) for further information), slack will start to receive CRITICAL and URGENT messages sent by bdh -d process.
+If Slack was set up to use Webhook APP and bdh was configured properly to sent HTTP REQUESTS to Webhook APP URL (see [prerequisites topic](#prerequisites) for further information), slack will receive alarms from both thresholds: CRITICAL and URGENT sent by bdh -d process.

 ## [How to configure bdh](#configure)